-As with the PopART intervention, costs were calculated using ingredient based (bottom-up) costing and top-down costing.
-Costs were allocated into the following input types: equipment, which included all capital items, HIVST kits, which included purchase and shipping costs, supplies costs, which included direct implementation supplies, transportation and travel costs, which included all costs related to travel and vehicle costs, administration, which included project coordination related costs from implementing partners (Zambart and London School of Hygiene & Tropical Medicine (LSHTM)), and personnel cost.
+As with the PopART intervention, costs were calculated using ingredient-based (bottomup) costing and top-down costing.
+Costs were allocated into the following input types: equipment, which included all capital items; HIVST kits, which included purchase and shipping costs; supplies costs, which included direct implementation supplies; transportation and travel costs, which included all costs related to travel and vehicle costs; administration, which included project coordination-related costs from implementing partners (Zambart and London School of Hygiene & Tropical Medicine); and personnel costs.

-We also allocated costs by project activities: Project administration, which included all costs related to setting up the trial (e.g. preparation of HIVST demonstration aids and training activities), central level administrative activities by implementing partners, supervision and mentorship activities, which included field visits by study managers, M&E activities, which are challenging to disentangle from evaluation costs but we considered as comprising of costs of outcome data collection and management.
-Other activities were community engagement, which included community sensitisation and mobilisation activities, quality assurance (QA), which were the costs associated to QA and control of the HIVST kits, and field activities/service delivery, which consisted of field activities and HTS delivery activities by CHiPs.
+We also allocated costs by project activities: project administration, which included all costs related to setting up the trial (e.g. preparation of HIVST demonstration aids and training activities); central-level administrative activities by implementing partners; supervision and mentorship activities, which included field visits by study managers; and M&E activities, which are challenging to disentangle from evaluation costs, but we considered them as comprising the costs of outcome data collection and management.
+Other activities were community engagement, which included community sensitization and mobilization activities; quality assurance, which were the costs associated with quality assurance and control of HIVST kits; and field activities/service delivery, which consisted of field activities and HTS delivery activities by CHiPs.

-Finally, costs were disaggregated into project components as research and intervention related costs.
-Research activities were defined as all activities related to social science, impact evaluation and economic evaluation work (including ethics application costs) whereas intervention implementation activities included intervention delivery, community engagement, QA and field work.
-Training, M&E and project administration where allocated between research and intervention implementation using allocation factors.
+Finally, costs were disaggregated into project components as research and interventionrelated costs.
+Research activities were defined as all activities related to social science, impact evaluation and economic evaluation work (including ethics application costs), whereas intervention implementation activities included intervention delivery, community engagement, quality assurance and field work.
+Training, M&E and project administration were allocated between research and intervention implementation using allocation factors.
 Training costs were allocated by trained participants.
-A decision on how to allocate overhead costs was made with the help of project management complemented by interviews with particular staff members on how they spent time between research and intervention (Table 4).
-Cost of HIVST kits was calculated by multiplying the number of kits used by assumed landing costs of US\$3.00, since these test kits were donated by the STAR project (http://hivstar.lshtm.ac.uk/).
-For HIVST positive result, parallel finger prick HIV testing was performed, which involved performing first and second line finger prick HIV tests concurrently.
-Cost of parallel finger prick HIV tests was calculated by multiplying number of HIVST positive results by its unit cost.
-Unit cost of parallel testing included the cost of 1 Determine kit, 1 UniGold kit, 1 pair of gloves, 1 lancet and 1 alcohol swab.
+A decision on how to allocate overhead costs was made with the help of project management, complemented by interviews with particular staff members on how they split their time between research and intervention (Table 4).
+Cost of HIVST kits was calculated by multiplying the number of kits used by the assumed landing cost of US\$3, since the test kits were donated by the STAR project (http://hivstar.lshtm.ac.uk/).
+In cases of an HIVST positive result, parallel finger-prick HIV testing was performed, which involved performing first- and second-line finger-prick HIV tests concurrently.
+The cost of parallel finger-prick HIV tests was calculated by multiplying the number of HIVST positive results by the unit cost.
+The unit cost of parallel testing included the cost of one Determine kit, one UniGold kit, one pair of gloves, one lancet and one alcohol swab.

-Costs related to activities before 1 February 2017, the day on which full implementation of the study started, were considered to be start-up costs and all costs from 1 February 2017 were considered implementation costs.
-All costs related to activities which happened prior to trial orientation and randomisation (9 December 2016) were considered to be research costs.
-Start-up costs were not annualised because the intervention was observed for a short period.
+Costs related to activities before 1 February 2017 (the day on which full implementation of the study started) were considered start-up costs, and all costs from 1 February 2017 were considered implementation costs.
+All costs related to activities that happened prior to trial orientation and randomization (9 December 2016) were considered research costs.
+Start-up costs were not annualized because the intervention was observed for a short period.